ArsioLabs/fashionscape-online/README.md

-# Example
+# FashionScape Online
-An example greeter plugin
+Adds online functionality to the fashionscape plugin